bedaro/hcde-410-final/README.md

 PDO data was downloaded from the above website.
 For each month and year from 1854 through early 2021, the PDO index is given.

+# Using the Notebooks

+The notebooks were developed iteratively to work on one data set at a time, but each can still be run all at once as long as they are run in the correct order, as listed below:

+* **FetchClimateData.ipynb** downloads the raw climate data files from NOAA for each collection of stations and years.
+* **ProcessClimateData.ipynb** reads all of the raw ISD-Lite climate data files and builds a Pandas DataFrame, saved to a compressed HDF file, for each station/year collection.
+* **AnalyzeAllStationsSince1980.ipynb** examines the complete data set of all available climate stations since 1980, determining which stations have data available for which years.
+The findings here were then used to design the other data sets.